-Turkey Point, in the township of Charlotteville, situated in the bay of Long Point, lake Erie, affords a harbour, with a chargel to it, of sufficient depth of water for any vessel; above the point is the town-plot and scite for the barracks.
+Turkey Point, in the township of Charlotteville, situated in the bay of Long Point.
+Lake Erie affords a harbour, and channel to it, of sufficient depth of water for any vessel; above the point is the town plot, and site for the barracks.